gheenc/Computational-Methods/final_project/README.md

 **Discuss the FAIRness of the data provider.**
 **FAIR is a journey not a destination, so when considering each aspect find something that it does well and something that could be done better**
 **Include: Was the data well-annotated with metadata?
 Was the license clear?**
+F - findable
+A -
+I -
+R -

 # Data Cleaning
 **Describe any data cleaning or other preprocessing.**
 **e.g. If some data was missing, how did you handle it?**
+Data cleaning was minimal

+In 2019, Alaska split some counties and thus 2 new ones were created that did not have 2013 RUCC codes. *What shall I do with this*

 # Summary Statistics
 **Discuss summary statistics and how they do or do not reflect the characteristics of the data. (e.g. are they skewed by outliers, is missing data a problem? are they misleading because of non-continuous variables? etc?)**